 There is one active wire that will need to be connected to your trailer 12v supply battery.
 Most trailers will have a common termination point where you can run an active cable into.
 Crimp a ring lug onto the cable and bolt it into place.

 The neutral or negative connection point is inside the Husky Jack.
-The smart thing is that it uses the frame of the trailer to provide the neutral connection point.
-This is where the star washer come into play.
-They cut into the paint work to provide the negative return path.
+The smart thing is that it uses the frame of the trailer to provide a neutral connection point.
+This is where the star washer comes into play.
+They cut into the paintwork to provide the negative return path.

 Test your electric jack for correct operation up and down.
 If your electric tongue jack is not working then check out these common problems.